 This group is for all participants of the psychotherapy programme.
-We encourage people to not only value your own therapy journey, but to also take an interest in assisting other group members.
+We encourage people to not only value their own therapy journey, but to also take an interest in assisting other group members.

 In the community group we share information about expected absence from the programme, express concern and assistance to any member who is struggling to attend, share community tasks, set weekly goals, explore any boundary issues and discuss any agenda items anyone may have.

-These groups are done with your medium group participants.
-The idea is not to learn how to do art or be a great dramatist.
-They are experiences, by participating in an activity, to explore personal issues in a creative way.
+These groups do not aim to teach participants how to do art or how to be a great dramatist.
+By participating in an activity, patients can explore personal issues in a creative way.
 This can be helpful in uncovering more unconscious material and finding a different way of exploring issues.

-An individual session with your assessing therapist is offered on a fortnightly basis apart from if your therapist is on leave.
-In this case it may be possible to negotiate another session if that is possible.
+An individual session with your assessing therapist is offered on a fortnightly basis, apart from if your therapist is on leave.
+In this case it may be possible to negotiate another session.